-Total remuneration Peter Zils Markus Hendrich Appointed: 1 July 2020 Achim Theis
+Total remuneration Pete r Zils Hendrich 1 July 2020 Achim ı Theis

-in € thousand 2019 2020 2020 2019 2020
+in € thousand 2020 2021 2020 2021 2020 2021

-Fixed remuneration 330 341 100 250 250
+Fixed remuneration 341 350 100 212 250 250

-Fringe benefits 23 23 8 17 21
+Fringe benefits 23 20 8 15 21 21

-Annual variable remuneration 50 20 45 25
+Annual variable remuneration 50 50 20 40 25 33

-- Multi-year variable remuneration - 8 - 6
+Multi-year variable remuneration 8 - - - 6 -

-Total remuneration 353 422 128 267 302
+Total remuneration 422 420 128 267 302 304

-In addition to fixed remuneration and fringe benefits, the Management Board is entitled to securely earned variable remuneration of \in 109 thousand for the 2020 financial year (previous year: \in 0 thousand).
+In addition to fixed remuneration and fringe benefits, the Management Board is entitled to securely earned variable remuneration of \in 123 thousand for the 2021 financial year (previous year: \in 109 thousand).
 After deducting the remuneration components already paid, corresponding liabilities were recognised.
 This remuneration consists of short-term benefits.
-Remuneration for the 2020 financial year thus amounted to \in 852 thousand (previous year: \in 620 thousand).
+Remuneration for the 2021 financial year thus amounted to \in 991 thousand (previous year: \in 852 thousand).

-Until 2019, the variable remuneration was tied to a sustainable business development over a three-year period.
 Since 2020, there have been only personal targets for variable remuneration.
 In order to align financial incentives for the Management Board and the management more closely to the interests of shareholders with a long-term orientation, a stock option programme was initiated in July 2020.
 The members of the Management Board take part in the existing stock option programme.
-In the reporting period, the Management Board members were granted 222,943 stock options.
+In 2020, the Management Board members were granted a total of 222,943 stock options.
 For these share options, there is a vesting period of four years from the respective grant date until the first exercisability.